ibm-cloud-docs/BlockStorage/snapshots.md

 # Snapshots

 Snapshots are a feature of {{site.data.keyword.blockstoragefull}}.
-A snapshot represents a volume's contents at a particular point in time.
-Snapshots enable you to protect your data with no performance impact, minimal consumption of space, and are considered your first line of defense for data protection.
+A snapshot represents a volume's contents at a particular point in time.With snapshots, you can protect your data with no performance impact and minimal consumption of space.
+Snapshots are considered your first line of defense for data protection.
 If a user accidentally modifies or deletes crucial data from a volume, the data can be easily and quickly restored from a snapshot copy.

 {{site.data.keyword.blockstorageshort}} provides you with two ways to take your snapshots.